 Oregon Historic Hotels

 Oregon’s historic hotels have had many lives, their hallways filled with stories and memories lingering in the lobby.
 Among those named on the National Register of Historic Places are the 10-story Heathman Hotel, first completed in downtown Portland in 1927, and Astoria’s Hotel Elliott, resurrected in 1922 after a fire.
 The Columbia Gorge Hotel, a scenic getaway for actors and presidents of the past, once earned the nickname “Waldorf of the West.”
 The Historic Balch Hotel has been in operation since 1908 in the small town of Dufur and is now part of the East Gorge Food Trail.
 In Eastern Oregon, the 1917 Frenchglen Hotel sits adjacent to the Malheur National Wildlife Refuge and the Geiser Grand Hotel in downtown Baker City was built as a hotel for rich miners in the 1880s.
-Like other McMenamins properties, the Hotel Oregon’s history is illustrated with vintage photographs and illustrations throughout to help guests slip back in time.
-Built in 1934, the Black Bar Lodge offers the same old-school hospitality that your parents — and even grandparents — enjoyed.
+Like other McMenamins properties, Hotel Oregon’s history is illustrated with vintage photographs and illustrations throughout to help guests slip back in time.
+Built in 1934, the Rogue River’s Black Bar Lodge offers the same old-school hospitality that your parents — and even grandparents — enjoyed.

 Oregon Eco-Friendly Hotels